 The pemetrexed litigation (Actavis v Eli Lilly) concerned Eli Lilly's patent with Swiss-type claims to the use of pemetrexed disodium for the treatment of cancer.
 The question was whether preparations of pemetrexed salts would be reconstituted with saline so creating the patented solution pemetrexed disodium.
 The Court of Appeal considered that Eli Lilly's patent was not directly infringed by Actavis's pemetrexed products but that indirect infringement would occur as a result of the reconstitution with saline by healthcare practitioners, notwithstanding instructions to reconstitute with dextrose.
-However the Supreme Court recently reversed the Court of Appeal and found that the Actavis products directly infringed.
+However, the Supreme Court reversed the Court of Appeal and found that the Actavis products directly infringed.
 It also found obiter there would have been indirect infringement.
-The decision is an extremely important one for the law of patent infringement in the UK.
+The decision was an extremely important one for the law of patent infringement in the UK.
+Until this case, there was no general doctrine of equivalents in the UK.
 The Supreme Court held that an item which did not infringe a claim as a matter of normal interpretation may nonetheless infringe because it varies from the invention in a way which is immaterial.
 In so doing, it reformulated the law as to the circumstances in which a variation will be considered immaterial, moving away from the previous focus in the UK on claim construction to protect equivalents.